King Edward VI Five Ways School: History

 The relocation was not universally popular.
 The School Debating Society passed a motion regretting the move.
 Staff were concerned about the effect the relocation to such a distant suburb would have on the school's intake, which because of the central position had been drawn from the whole city; many boys who had joined the school at Five Ways, easily reached from all parts of the city, suddenly had considerably longer journeys to its new remote location.
 This undoubtedly affected admissions in later years.
 Then the school's corridors were considered too narrow especially around the original core block of the school, and whilst the playing fields were extensive the school buildings themselves were small and rather basic, with limited common areas.

 Many additions have been made to the original 1958 buildings.
 These include a music block, a technology block, a sports hall and the MacCarthy Block.
 The Eyles Centre was built to house the school's Sixth Form.
 It has since been replaced by the Chowen Sixth Form Centre, and the Eyles Centre has been renovated to become a new music block.
 The old music building is now a large computer suite and staff offices.
 There has also been the expansion of the Science Wing, and increased seating capacity in the hall with an annex and balcony, as well as the Fitness Suite and extension to the art rooms in the MacCarthy Block.
-In recent years, a sports pavilion, a new astro turf playing field, a mobile classroom, a languages centre, and an Observatory have been built, it is important to note that the mobile classroom was rebuilt, the old mobile classroom(nicknamed 'the shed' by the pupils) was built in 2014 and was rebuilt in early 2024.
+In recent years, a sports pavilion, a new astro turf playing field, a mobile classroom, a languages centre, and an Observatory have been built, the mobile classroom was rebuilt, the old mobile classroom(nicknamed 'the shed' by the pupils) was built in 2014 and was rebuilt in early 2024.
 They have also renovated many classrooms across the school, and replaced the old computers with newer versions.

 Five Ways introduced computer technology in 1978, using a communications link to mainframe facilities at Aston University.